Stellar-Stellar/Kamui-net/README.md

-# kamui-net
+# kamui-net landing page
 <!--Dont forget to add credits for images-->
-A website dedicated to Kamui Uehara from The Silver Case
+Landing page as part of the Odin Project.
+It is based on The Silver Case